-This paper reports on an action research project carried out with twenty-six teacher trainees from way they stress sentences.
-The project intended to connect the concepts of Andragogy, podcasting, intelligibility, and sentences stress.
-The data were collected by means of a pre- and post test, surveys, artifacts, logs and journals.
+This paper reports on an action research project carried out with twenty-six teacher trainees from Universidad del Tolima, in order to identify the effect of using Podcasting as a tool to improve the way they stress sentences.
+The project intended to connect the concepts of a pre- and post test, surveys, artifacts, logs and journals.
 Data analysis revealed that even though the improvement was not so significant, students perceived the project very positively since they found podcasting a very useful tool for them to self-assess their performance and to enrich their future praxis as teachers.